Merin Joseph

 Merin Joseph (born 20 April 1990) is an Indian Police Service (IPS) officer of the 2012 batch, known for her professionalism and outspoken views on gender equality.
 She came into public prominence both for her work in criminal investigations and for challenging sexist portrayals of women officers in Indian media.

 Personal life

 She married Chris Abraham on 5 February 2015.

+Police career

+She is a 2013-batch Indian Police Service (IPS) officer of the Kerala cadre.
+She served as an Assistant Superintendent of Police (Under Training) in the Ernakulam Rural Police District.
+She began her career as Assistant Superintendent of Police (ASP) of the Munnar subdivision.